splash-networks/capport/README.md

 *Notes on other systems that support captive portals*

+#### Coova Chilli ####

+Many vendors use Coova Chilli as their captive portal package so the code given [here](https://github.com/splash-networks/capport/tree/master/Coova%20Chilli) will work for them.
+Some examples are Xirrus, LigoWave and OpenMesh.
+Some use Coova Chilli with slight variations, such as Cradlepoint and Plasma.
+Their codes are given in their respective folders.

 #### pfSense, OPNSense, PacketFence, Sophos

 These platforms only have an internal captive portal.
 They do not support external captive portals.